4.1 How ready made portfolios work

 Firstly, we have 'no risk' options that don't need you to risk your hard earned cash in order to make a return.
 The most common example of no risk options are bank accounts and NS&I Premium bonds.

 Secondly, we have 'risk' options where you have to put your capital at risk in order to make a return.
-The most common example of risk a investment is the stock market.
+The most common example of a risk investment is the stock market.
 If you buy shares in a company that ends up collapsing, you get nothing back, it's as simple as that.

-While comparing no risk and risk options a general rule of thumb is that risk options almost always offer higher rates of returns than no risk options.
+While comparing no risk and risk options a general rule of thumb is that risk options almost always offer higher rates of return than no risk options.
 After all, there needs to be an incentive for putting your money on the line.

 Away from categorising investments as risk and no risk we can categorise investments as 'Income generating' and 'Non-income generating'